The fact is, email marketing is one of the most effective ways to reach out to your customers and prospects.

-And when the link is clicked, the originating email address should be immediately removed from the list.
-This removal should be communicated to the user in clear and bold letters to the user or they may immediately mark you as spam.
+And when the unsubscribe link is clicked, the originating email address should be immediately removed from the list.
+This removal should be communicated to the user in clear and bold letters, or they may mark you as spam.

-An unaware or uninformed email strategy may be yet another reason why your email gets regularly marked as spam or you may start receiving spam complaints.
+A poor email marketing strategy may be yet another reason why your email gets regularly marked as spam or you may start receiving spam complaints.

 You can run some A/B tests to know what the email preferences of your audience are.
 This should include the frequency and the sending time for your emails.